nidejesus/ATF-Test_Step-Configurations/Test-Step-Configurations/Set-UI-Element/readme.md

 ## Inputs Variables

-_u_value_ is the value you want to set the element to.
+_Value_ is the value you want to set the element to.

 - Type: String
 - Label: Value
 - Column name: u_value
 - Max length: 100

-_Query Selector_ is the element that you want to click.
+_Query Selector_ is the element that you want to change the value of.

 - Type: String
 - Label: Query Selector
 - Column name: u_query_selector
 - Max length: 500

+_Index of Element_ is the index of the element that you want to select.
+If the query returns multiple results use this index to select the one you want.

+- Type: Integer
+- Label: Index of Element
+- Column name: u_index_of_element